Aged care means assessment 065-09000000

 Note: pre 1 July 2014 residential aged care recipients cannot complete an online Aged Care Calculation of your cost of care.

 Care recipients assessed under pre 1 July 2014 schemes can deduct the value of debts from their assessable assets.
-Further information regarding any outstanding debts, other than a mortgage on their principal home, need to be provided in addition to the information requested on the SA457 and SA485.
+Further details regarding any outstanding debts, other than a mortgage on their principal home, need to be provided in addition to the details requested on the SA457 and SA485.

 Debts include: